 Be aware that when you travel to Rio Lagartos you bring cash money.
 There are no ATMs in the village.
 You can bring USD and exchange money but it is advised to bring Pesos.

 4. Telcel phone signal

 Rio Lagartos only receives a Telcel phone signal.
 There is no 4G available, only a 3G connection and it is not the strongest either.
 Wifi is pretty slow all around the bars and cafes.
-Telcel is the best prepaid sim card for tourists in Mexico.
+Telcel is the best prepaid sim card for tourists in Mexico in 2022.